 To add Alt text to your image, put it as part of the image properties when uploading an image.
 You can add the text under the 'Describe this image for someone who cannot see it' field:

-the image does not need any alternative text, select the "This image is decorative only"
+If the image does not need any alternative text, select the "This image is decorative only" checkbox.

 Where possible, save the original image (especially if in a raw format) in a shared space for sustainability.